Crapcraft/lidarr-on-ultra-steroids/README.md

 # lidarr-on-ultra-steroids
 A maintained fork of [lidarr-on-steroids](https://github.com/youegraillot/lidarr-on-steroids) with updated images and automatic weekly rebuilds.
 [![Build and Push](https://github.com/Crapcraft/lidarr-on-ultra-steroids/actions/workflows/build.yml/badge.svg)](https://github.com/Crapcraft/lidarr-on-ultra-steroids/actions/workflows/build.yml)

+> **Note:** I'm currently unable to test end-to-end functionality as my Deezer trial has expired.
+The image builds and runs, but Deezer/Deemix integration is unverified.
+Use at your own risk and feel free to open an issue if something is broken.

 ## What's different from the original
 - Base image updated from `hotio/lidarr:pr-plugins` (dead) to `hotio/lidarr:nightly` (active, plugin support included)
 - Node.js updated from `node:21-alpine` (EOL) to `node:lts-alpine` (current LTS, auto-tracking)
 - GitHub Actions workflow rebuilds and pushes to GHCR automatically every Monday

 ## Important note
 This image uses `hotio/lidarr:nightly` which includes plugin support.
 Once you run this image you cannot revert to a standard Lidarr branch without restoring a database backup from before switching.

 ## Usage
 ### Docker Compose
     services:
       lidarr:
         image: ghcr.io/crapcraft/lidarr-on-ultra-steroids:latest